mongodb/specifications/source/connection-monitoring-and-pooling/connection-monitoring-and-pooling.rst

 Why don't we configure TCP_USER_TIMEOUT?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Ideally, a reasonable TCP_USER_TIMEOUT can help with detecting stale connections as an
-alternative to `closeInUseConnections` in Clear.
+alternative to `interruptInUseConnections` in Clear.
 Unfortunately this approach is platform dependent and not each driver allows easily configuring it.
 For example, C# driver can configure this socket option on linux only with target frameworks
 higher or equal to .net 5.0.
 On macOS, there is no straight equavalent for this option,